louqash/swingbench/README.md

 The physics lives in its own little library (`pendulum`) with no rendering dependencies, so it can be tested and benchmarked on its own later.

-## Rough plan

-In no particular hurry:

-- generalize from 2 arms to n (mass matrix + linear solve per step)
-- compare integrators and float precisions, put numbers on the drift
-- batch many pendulums, then vectorise and thread the batch
-- benchmark it honestly against a roofline
-- maybe expose it to PyTorch as a custom op at the end

-No promises on any of it — the point is what I learn on the way, not the binary.